 The Imatest SFRplus module can handle moderately distorted images but it fails for extremely barrel-distorted images.
 (We’ve never seen an extremely pincushion-distorted image.)
-To handle this we provide charts that are distorted inversely to lens distortion, i.e., have pincushion distortion.
-For testing a fisheye lens you should select a chart that has the approximate inverse of the lens distortion; it doesn’t have to be precise.
+To handle this we provide charts that are distorted inversely to lens distortion, i.e., that have pincushion distortion.
+For testing a fisheye lens you should select a chart that has the approximate inverse of the lens distortion; it doesn’t have to be exact.
 When the correct chart is chosen the chart image will have low enough distortion to be properly analyzed.
-Although Imatest can analyze images with significant amounts of distortion, many currently-available lenses, some with fields of view of 180 degrees or more (not uncommon in the automotive industry), go far beyond the capability of Imatest with standard (undistorted) charts.
+Although SFRplus can analyze images with large amounts of distortion, many currently-available lenses, some with fields of view of 180 degrees or more (not uncommon in the automotive industry), can only be analyzed with SFRreg.

 Test Charts window for creating a highly pre-distorted SFRplus chart